 Seniors may apply for either the Sachs Scholarship at Worcester College or the Sachs Global Scholarship, but not for both.

 - Applicants should include a letter addressed to the Sachs Scholarship Selection Committee setting forth how they would use the Scholarship if they were to be selected.
 Within the letter, please indicate either: Sachs Scholarship at Worcester College or Sachs Global Scholarship.

-The candidates whose proposals are most appropriate and whose records demonstrate their potential will be interviewed on campus on December 4-5, 2015.
+The candidates whose proposals are most appropriate and whose records demonstrate their potential will be interviewed on campus in early December.

 Candidates for the Sachs Scholarship at Worcester College should note that, while Worcester College, like other Oxford colleges, generally supports only a specific selection of Oxford degree programs, Worcester has agreed to admit any Sachs Scholar regardless of his or her chosen field of study.
 However, a Scholar’s experience at Oxford may be enhanced if the chosen field is one that is generally supported by Worcester (consult http://www2.admin.ox.ac.uk/progstudy/).